Voltaic pile: Electromotive force

 This reaction is called reduction.
 The electrons used from the copper to form the molecules of hydrogen are made up by an external wire or circuit that connects it to the zinc.
 The hydrogen molecules formed on the surface of the copper by the reduction reaction ultimately bubble away as hydrogen gas.

 One will observe that the global electro-chemical reaction does not immediately involve the electrochemical couple Cu2+/Cu (Ox/Red) corresponding to the copper cathode.
 The copper metal disk thus only serves here as a "chemically inert" noble metallic conductor for the transport of electrons in the circuit and does not chemically participate in the reaction in the aqueous phase.
-Copper does act as a catalyst for the hydrogen-evolution reaction, which otherwise could occur equally well directly at the zinc electrode without current flow through the external circuit.
+Copper does act as a catalyst for the hydrogen-evolution reaction, which otherwise could occur equally well (though at a slower rate in the absence of the catalyst) directly at the zinc electrode without current flow through the external circuit.
 The copper electrode could be replaced in the system by any sufficiently noble/inert and catalytically active metallic conductor (Ag, Pt, stainless steel, graphite, ...).
 The global reaction can be written as follows: